teki97/KL-TFD/README.md

 # Kernel Learning for High-Resolution Time-frequency Distribution
 We provide a pytorch implementation of the paper: Kernel Learning for High-Resolution Time-frequency Distribution [1], where a kernel learning based TFD model is proposed to gain high resolution and CT-free TFDs.
 The proposed model includes two kinds of multi-channel learning covolutional kernels stacked, that is, normal 2D Conv block and Skipping 2D Conv Block.
 Specifically, the former has large kernel size so that a smooth TFD can be attained while the latter has small kernel size with BAM [2] to improve resolution.
-Six pre-trained networks are provided, and they are corresponding to six cases of various Q (0, 1, 2, 3, 4, 5) which is the number of skipping 2D Conv Blocks.
+Six pre-trained networks are provided (training signals at SNR = 10 dB), and they are corresponding to six cases of various Q (0, 1, 2, 3, 4, 5) which is the number of skipping 2D Conv Blocks.
+Additionally, we also train our network using synthetic data at SNR = 5 dB, and it is examined that performance with low SNR can be improved while weak energy parts are prone to be ignored.

 ## Preparation
 - python 3.6